czzarr/czzarr.github.com/source/_posts/2012-04-27-who-are-still-in-the-race.markdown

 fun.*

 Worldwide Catch Tournament.
-6 participants from the 6 continents on earth confront one another for the title of Master Catcher on Earth.
+1 contestant from each continent on earth confront one another for the title of Master Catcher on Earth.
 The tournament proceeds in 6 rounds.
 At each round each participant meets the 7 others challengers.
-Leaderboard's computation is easy: 1 point for 1 victory.
+Scoring is easy: 1 point/victory.
 As you may know there is no draw in Catch.

-3 months before the end of the Tournament here's the leaderboard and the remaining matches.
+3 months before the end of the Tournament here's the scoreboard and the number of remaining matches between the contestants.

 | Participants | Score | - | Louis | Stan | Charles | Olivier| Bruno | Kilian|